AKASHAorg/blog.akasha.world/_posts/2016-05-26-update-highlights-and-interesting-developments.md

 At the beginning of this entry, we started to collaborate more closely with the guys from IPFS and Orbit-DB.
 This led to an experiment, which we think might benefit both the Ethereum and IPFS ecosystems.

-Orbit-DB is one of the most interesting databases explored, while looking into ways to solve the problem of client-side storage for our dapp.
+[Orbit-DB](https://github.com/haadcode/orbit-db){:target="_blank"} is one of the most interesting databases explored, while looking into ways to solve the problem of client-side storage for our dapp.
 However, Orbit-DB uses a [redis](http://redis.io/){:target="_blank"} server to notify nodes when a new hash appears on the network and needs to be synced locally, as an intermediary solution, until IPFS implements a [pub-sub schema](https://github.com/ipfs/go-ipfs/pull/2599){:target="_blank"} at protocol level.

 We weren't happy with this solution, as it would introduce a [single point of failure](https://en.wikipedia.org/wiki/Single_point_of_failure){:target="_blank"} in our dapp architecture, so we had to take a break and think it through.